brut4luk3/key_lizard_2_0/README.md

 # key_lizard_2_0
-This is a better version of my previous project, Key lizard, entirely built on Django and React.
+This is a better version of my previous project, Key lizard, entirely built on Django and Bootstrap.